snedelkoski/opentab/README.md

 | Mode | Description | Command |
 |------|-------------|---------|

+## Contributing

+We welcome contributions!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and contribute to the project.

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
 | `quick` | Test on sklearn classification datasets | `python evaluate.py --mode quick` |
 | `quick-regression` | Test on sklearn regression datasets | `python evaluate.py --mode quick-regression` |
 | `lite` | TabArena-Lite (51 datasets, 1 fold) | `python evaluate.py --mode lite` |